-6. Waltham and Lexington Lease Arrangements
+6. Waltham Lease Arrangement

 In July 2013, we executed a lease agreement to move our Lexington, Massachusetts, USA operations to a yet to be constructed facility in Waltham, Massachusetts, USA.
-The Waltham lease will commence upon completion of the building, scheduled for the first quarter of fiscal 2016, and will extend eleven years from the commencement date.
-We expect to pay approximately \$131,769 in cash ratably over the initial 11-year term of the lease, starting in September 2015.
+During the first quarter of fiscal 2016, the building was completed and we commenced lease payments in September 2015 and will make lease payments through September 2026.